 Section III: Legal, economic, financial and technical information

-As stated in the Terms and Conditions of Contract.
+As per Terms and Conditions of contract document.

 Section IV: Procedure

-Only CPD Procurement staff with access to the tender profile on eTendersNI.
+Only CPD Procurement staff with access to the project on eTendersNI.

 Section VI: Complementary information

-The figure indicated in II.1.5 represents the upper limit of an estimated contract value which ranges from (7 200 000 GBP to 10 800 000 GBP).
-This range. reflects the potential scale of the contract and takes into account such changes to the scope and/or scale which may result from future operational requirements.
 The pricing strategy applied and the setting of cost/profit margins are a commercial decision for economic operators when submitting a bid for this competition.
 In addition, neither CPD nor the Authority can provide any guarantee as to the level of business under this contract.
-Contract Monitoring.
-The successful contractor's performance on the contract will be regularly monitored.
+Contract monitoring — The successful contractor’s performance on the contract will be regularly monitored.
 Contractors not delivering on contract requirements is a serious matter.
 It means the public purse is not getting what it is paying for.
-If a contractor fails to reach satisfactory levels of contract performance they will be given a specified time to improve.
+If a Contractor fails to reach satisfactory levels of contract performance they will be given a specified time to improve.
 If, after the specified time, they still fail to reach satisfactory levels of contract performance, the matter will be escalated to senior management in CPD for further action.
-If this occurs and their performance still does not improve to satisfactory levels within the specified period, it may be regarded as an act of grave professional misconduct and they may be issued with a Notice of Unsatisfactory Performance and the contract may be terminated.
-The issue of a Notice Satisfactory Performance will result in the contractor being excluded from all procurement competitions being undertaken by Centres of Procurement Expertise on behalf of bodies covered by the Northern Ireland Procurement Policy for a period of 12 months from the date of issue of the Notice.
-This contract will not be awarded in Lots as a single supplier is required.
+If this occurs and their performance still does not improve to satisfactory levels within the specified period, it may be regarded as an act of grave professional misconduct and they may be issued with a Certificate of Unsatisfactory performance and the Contract may be terminated.
+The issue of a Certificate of unsatisfactory performance will result in the Contractor being excluded from all procurement competitions being undertaken by Centres of procurement expertise on behalf of bodies covered by the Northern Ireland procurement policy for a period of 12 months from the date of issue of the certificate.
+This Contract will not be awarded in Lots as a single supplier is required..